Article

 4 Embedding into core business activity

-Consider how all this reaches across your organization.
+Consider how all this reaches across your organisation.
 For example:

 • Procurement should assess the need to embed in your supply chain, both in selection of suppliers and in their ongoing management